Albinhsn/JC/JC/src/se/liu/albhe576/project/README.md

 * includes

 ## Compiler
-* structs
 * just rework how we manage structs and type, functions and signatures
+  * symbols especially
+* float and byte :)
 * pointers
 * array
 * index